The poster session will be available from Monday to Thursday from 8:00 a.m. to 6:00 p.m.

 • Ana Gonzalez Felgueroso, ENS-YGN

-Innovations in industrial technology have broad applications across various high-tech sectors, including aerospace, nuclear, space exploration, maritime sector, aviation, and particle accelerators...
+Innovations in industrial technology have broad applications across various high-tech sectors like, aerospace, nuclear, space exploration, maritime sector, aviation, and particle accelerators...
 Innovations beyond nuclear technology that can benefit the nuclear sector often come from non-nuclear industries.
 These innovations can enhance efficiency, safety, public perception, and overall effectiveness.
 These cross-industry applications can help address some of the key challenges facing nuclear energy and support its role in a sustainable energy future.

 Panelists: